Cyber4All/technical-assessment/assessment/documentation/README.md

 # Practice API Documentation

-This documentation outlines the practice routes for the Passwords and Todos modules.
+This documentation outlines the practice routes for the Passwords manager module.
 These routes are designed for your technical assessment.

 ## Passwords Module